Casper Original Mattress vs Nectar Memory Foam Mattress

 - Takes longer to break in (30+ days)

-For temperature regulation, both mattresses incorporate gel infusions and breathable covers, though neither excels for hot sleepers compared to hybrid or latex options.
-Both work well on adjustable bases and various foundations.
+For temperature, both use gel infusions and breathable covers.
+Neither is great for hot sleepers compared to hybrid or latex options.
+Both work fine on adjustable bases.

 Frequently Asked Questions